Form 2555: Excluding Foreign Income

 Form 2555 and the Bona Fide Residency Test

-If you want to qualify for the FEIE using the Bona Fide Residence Test you must:
+If you choose to claim the FEIE over the FTC and want to qualify for the FEIE using the Bona Fide Residence Test you must:

 - Prove you have more ties to the foreign country than the U.S.

 - Prove you have been a resident of that country for an uninterrupted tax year